FOR IMMEDIATE RELEASE

 Girl Scouts Carolinas Peaks to Piedmont

-commitment to addressing social issues and experience a lasting
+an increased commitment to addressing social issues and experience a

-influence on identity formation.
-Kennedy noticed that many students
+lasting influence on identity formation.
+Kennedy noticed that many

-at her school shared the same service-learning goals that she had
+students at her school shared the same service-learning goals that she

 injustice among under-represented groups locally and globally.
 She

 took matters into her own hands by founding a club for young